MPDL/rdmo-plugins-github/README.md

 ### Issue provider

 Users can add a GitHub intergration to their projects.
 They need to provide the URL to their repository.
-Afterwards, issues can be pushed to the GitHub repo.
+Afterwards, project tasks can be pushed to the GitHub repo as repo issues.

 Additionally, a secret can be added to enable GitHub to communicate to RDMO when an issue has been closed.
 For this, a webhook has to be added at `<https://github.com/<user>/<repo>/settings/hooks`.
 The webhook has to point to `https://<rdmo_url>/projects/<project_id>/integrations/<integration_id>/webhook/`, the content type is `application/json` and the secret has to be exactly the secret entered in the integration.